top of page

 About Me

-I like hiking, searching for salamanders, and exploring new places with my partner (Jarryd) and my dog (Tilly).
+In my free time, you can find me hiking, searching for salamanders, and exploring new places with my partner (Jarryd) and my dogs (Tilly and Daisy).

 Research Interests